divilian/specnet/README.md

 [Sugarscape](https://en.wikipedia.org/wiki/Sugarscape) and
 systems like [NetLogo](https://ccl.northwestern.edu/netlogo/).

-The additional project, which is complimentary to SPECnet is [SPECscape](https://github.com/IngenuityArts/spcescape) and is based on the 2D grid approach noted above.
+The additional project, which is complementary to SPECnet is [SPECscape](https://github.com/IngenuityArts/spcescape) and is based on the 2D grid approach noted above.
 The complimentarity is currently being proposed as follows:

 SPECnet develops its approach with reference to SPECscape and SPECscape develops its approach with reference to SPECnet.
-They are, in a sense, independent but actively conscious in contrasting clearly where there are differences, build off commonalities, and seek useful complimentarities where the differences turn out to be enhancements.
+They are, in a sense, independent but actively conscious in contrasting clearly where there are differences, build off commonalities, and seek useful complementarities where the differences turn out to be enhancements.

 *I've added the above two paragraphs just to get the Git on but also, hopefully, as an idea that can fruitfully carry our work forward.